zakenaio/pp5-tonality/README.md

 #### Modern and Clean Aesthetic:

 - Lato's clean lines and geometric shapes contribute to a modern and minimalist feel, which perfectly complements the dark background.
-This combination avoids a cluttered look and emphasizes your content.
+This combination avoids a cluttered look and emphasizes our content.

 #### Readability on Dark Backgrounds: